omnicasa/Omnicasa.Mobile.Zetes/README.md

 ### Reader Not Detected

+**For BLE Readers:**
 1. Ensure the reader is powered on
 2. Check Bluetooth is enabled on the device
 3. Verify app has Bluetooth permissions
 4. Try using `"FT_ANY"` as the preferred reader name (default in the library)

+**For Wired Readers (bR301 FC4, etc.):**
+1. Ensure the reader is properly connected via USB/Lightning adapter
+2. Verify the reader is recognized by the system (check in Settings)
+3. For best results, use `"IR301_AND_BR301"` as the reader type in the configuration (or use `""` for mixed types)
+4. Try disconnecting and reconnecting the reader
+5. Check if the reader requires drivers or additional setup

+**For Mixed Types (Both BLE and Wired):**
+1. The default configuration (`""`) supports both types, but behavior may be unpredictable
+2. The SDK will prioritize wired readers if they're connected and powered
+3. If you need reliable mixed-type support, consider creating separate Reader instances for each type
+4. For predictable behavior, specify the exact reader type you want to use

 ### Build Errors